Jetix Europe: Later history

 In May 2005, Jetix Europe subsidiary Jetix Italia launched GXT on Sky Italia, targeted towards male teens.

 SIP Animation co-produced a few animated series with Jetix Europe during the 2000s.
 On March 23, 2006, the pre-1989 DIC Entertainment catalogue, consisting of 20 shows which had been held by Jetix Europe and Disney since 2001, was re-acquired by DIC.
+Disney retained only few portions of an early DIC Audiovisuel's shows.
 In December, John De Mol Jr.'s stake in Jetix Europe was increased to 17.4%.

 In 2008, Jetix Europe licensed out Jetix France to The Walt Disney Company France and Disney-ABC-ESPN Television became its channel distribution partner.
 In February 2008, Jetix Europe was in talks to join affiliated companies, Disney Channel Europe, ESPN Europe and Disney–ABC International Television (DAIT), in their combined distribution sales unit.
 In June, Jetix Europe agreed to have DAIT take over distribution sales for all channels across Europe, the Middle East and Africa.
 In November, the Central and Eastern European channel team won gold in the U.K. Promax Awards for Jetix Max idents.